cfpb/grasshopper/docs/point_api_spec.md

 }
 ```

-http://typesafe.com/products/typesafe-subscription?_ga=1.19036913.853750375.1415798919Return: GeoJSON object that includes the id sent in the request as a field, and the point that resulted from geocoding, as well as other attributes including the address that was found.
+Return: GeoJSON object that includes the id sent in the request as a field, and the point that resulted from geocoding, as well as other attributes including the address that was found.

 ```json